Renault aims to reclaim lost ground with minivan turned SUV

 "But a lot of the things that are good for aerodynamics and CO2 emissions are also good for design."

 Compared with previous generations, the new Espace has a lower-slung, elongated look.
-Like the Jaguar XE sedan also displayed in Paris, the Renault vehicle drew on aerodynamic and acoustic modeling from U.S. software maker Exa to reduce development costs.
+Like the Jaguar (TAMO.NS) XE sedan also displayed in Paris, the Renault vehicle drew on aerodynamic and acoustic modelling from U.S. software maker Exa to reduce development costs.

 The production model unveiled on Thursday closely resembles the preceding concept car with its "strong nose", as van den Acker described it.
 Pricing will be announced when order books open early next year.